0x48piraj/wapparalyser/README.md

 ## Install

-The project provides a script that will run a Wapparalyser instance isolated from the rest of your system by using file-less/memory-based execution.
+Run the Wapparalyser instance isolated from the rest of your system by using memory-based execution:

 ```
 curl -sSL https://raw.githubusercontent.com/0x48piraj/wapparalyser/master/src/cmdline/cli.py | python